Anajulia-gon/Anaerobic_digestion_BioreactorsModels_data_analyses/README.md

 ## Repository Structure
 - notebooks/: Jupyter notebooks containing the analyses.
 - scripts/: Scripts used in the analyses.
-- results/: Results from the analyses.
+- outputs/: Results from the analyses.
--d ocs/: Additional documentation.
+-docs/: Additional documentation.

 ## Setup
 1. Clone this repository: